swallowWings/ALTEK/README.md

  - Bug fix in "File name processor" for setting desitnation folder.
  - Add "not equal operator (!=)" to ASC raster calculator.
  - Add copying prjection files feature when making ASC file by "Get values from text files" menu.
+ - Add the feature of deleting file name by character index to "File name processor" menu.